Pre-Health Advising: Veterinary Medicine Preparation

 Veterinary Medicine Application Preparation

 • Completing the prerequisite courses is just one aspect of the process.
-You must also have a well-rounded application consisting of experience (shadowing, volunteer work, experience with animals, life experience, etc.), letters of recommendation, GRE scores, a strong admissions essay, and interview.
+You must also have a well-rounded application consisting of experience (shadowing, volunteer work, experience with animals, life experience, etc.), letters of recommendation, GRE scores (not always required), a strong admissions essay, and interview.

 • Some veterinary medicine programs allow applicants to apply without a bachelor’s degree, but applicants who have a bachelor’s degree are more competitive.